PSebaRaj/GoGetItDone/README.md

 	- There will be many different types of tasks
 	- Object inheritance for these types of tasks beyond the standard task
 	- e.g. expiring tasks, priority tasks, overdue tasks
+- User will have a one-to-many relationship with tasks

 ## Testing